tjvantoll/www.tjvantoll.com/source/_posts/2012-05-02-showmodaldialog-what-it-is-and-why-you-should-never-use-it.markdown

 I’d add it to HTML 5, but there are so many new features already that we need to wait for the browsers to catch up.
 {% endblockquote %}

 Good news, [the dialog element](http://dev.w3.org/html5/spec/commands.html#the-dialog-element) has recently been added to the HTML spec.
 It includes a ```showModal``` method as well as a ```returnValue``` property that mimics ```window.returnValue```.
 The bad news?
-It will be a long time before this element is useable  in all browsers.
+It will be a long time before this element is usable  in all browsers.
 The good news?
 This would be a relatively easy element to [polyfill](http://remysharp.com/2010/10/08/what-is-a-polyfill/), so once some implementations make their way into browsers, developers could make a functional version for older browsers with the same API.

 ### Conclusion